Supporting water management for the future

 Sustainable water systems

-CSU-led teams have been researching our complex water systems, which include rivers, wetlands, and floodplains, to gain further knowledge of health indicators for ongoing management.
+Charles Sturt University-led teams have been researching our complex water systems, which include rivers, wetlands, and floodplains, to gain further knowledge of health indicators for ongoing management.
 Working with water management organisations and communities, this program is contributing to planning and decision-making for this valuable resource.

 …we had to make some decisions very quickly about using environmental water … we had good data from CSU … and it allowed us to make a prudent use of public assets in a very timely way and on a large scale.